wimvanderbauwhede/RefactorF4Acc/README.md

 ## Getting Started
 Please see [GETTING_STARTED.md] for a demonstration of using RefactorF4Acc to refactor a "Hello, world!" program that uses several legacy Fortran features.
 To use RefactorF4Acc, try copying the contents of the minimal configure file listed in [GETTING_STARTED.md] into the top directory of your project source directory.
 Give the configure file the name `rf4a.cfg` and then from the top of our source tree, invoke RefactorF4Acc with the command `refactorF4acc.pl -c rf4a.cfg` as listed in [GETTING_STARTED.md]:

 ## Status

 To assess the correctness and capability of our refactoring compiler, we used the NIST (US National Institute of Standards and Technology) [FORTRAN78 test suite](http://www.itl.nist.gov/div897/ctg/fortran_form.htm), which aims to validate adherence to the ANSI X3.9-1978 (FORTRAN 77) standard.
 We used [a version with some minor changes from Arnaud Desitter](http://www.fortran-2000.com/ArnaudRecipes/fcvs21_f95.html): All files are properly formed; a non standard conforming FORMAT statement has been fixed in test file `FM110.f`; Hollerith strings in FORMAT statements have been converted to quoted strings.
 This test suite comprises about three thousand tests organised into 192 files.

 We skipped/modified some tests because they test features that our compiler does not support (see below for more details).
-After skipping these types of tests, 2890 tests remain, in total 190 files for which refactored code is generated.
+After skipping these types of tests, 2899 tests remain, in total 190 files for which refactored code is generated.
 The testbench driver provided in the archive skips another 8 tests because they relate to features deleted in Fortran 95.
 In total the test suite contains 72,473 lines of code (excluding comments).
-Two test files contain tests that fail in gfortran 4.9 (3 tests in total).
+Two test files (FM406 and FM923) contain tests that fail in gfortran (3 tests in total).
+Our compiler currently fails one additional test, test 13 in FM302, see "Known Issues".

-Our compiler successfully generates refactored code for _all_ tests, and the refactored code compiles correctly and passes all tests (2887 tests in total).
+Our compiler successfully generates refactored code for _all_ tests, and the refactored code compiles correctly and passes all other tests (2895 tests in total).
 The tests are available in `tests/NIST_F78_test_suite`.

 Furthermore, we tested the compiler on four real-word physics simulation models: